 Our mission is to strengthen Maasai communities by focusing on female empowerment and wildlife conservation.

 We buy handmade bracelets, made by female artisans in Kenya, and all the proceeds from each bracelet sold go to anti-poaching foundations in Kenya.
 The bracelets are made by Maasai women and they create a sustainable livelihood for Maasai tribes through financial independence for women, fair wages, water and food security for their families, education for their children, and access to healthcare and maternity care.
 We are also a proud supporter of Sheldrick Wildlife Trust, an anti-poaching organization.
-The Sheldrick Wildlife Trust provides an enhanced livelihood for the park rangers and help protect wild animals and habitats from poaching, bushmeat, illegal logging, and livestock intrusion.
+The Sheldrick Wildlife Trust provides an enhanced livelihood for the park rangers and helps protect wild animals and habitats from poaching, bushmeat, illegal logging, and livestock intrusion.

 Meet The Team